Mansfield's First Lady of Sports: Helen Lutes

 Helen Dieffenbach Lutes has been honored often and well by Mansfield University.
 In 1995, the softball field was named in her honor.
-She and husband, Ferris, are the only husband-wife duo enshrined in the MU Athletic Hall of Fame.
+She and husband, Ferris, are the first husband-wife duo enshrined in the MU Athletic Hall of Fame.
 She also appears in the Williamsport and Tioga County Sports halls of fame.
 In 2001, she was awarded an honorary doctorate of humane letters by Mansfield.
 In addition, she has been honored by her alma mater, East Stroudsburg, and received the Eberly Medal for philanthropy and volunteerism.

 In 1946, Helen arrived at Mansfield State College.
 The war veteran – she joined the Navy in 1942 – went on to teach at Mansfield until the end of the first semester of the 1973-1974 academic year.
 Immediately after accepting her retirement letter, the board of trustees conferred emeritus status upon Helen for her 28 years of service to the campus.
 After her retirement, Helen continued to help local athletics, particularly for women and girls.

 Helen was born Jan.
 10, 1909 in Watsontown, the daughter of George and Mary Halfpenny Dieffenbach.
 She was a natural athlete and excelled in basketball and tennis at Williamsport High School.
 While in college at East Stroudsburg, Helen was on the basketball and gymnastics teams.
 In 1931, she graduated and began a 43 year career teaching physical education, with one interruption.
 She taught 15 years at Williamsport and coached many teams there.
 She taught 1,600 girls how to bowl in an era that generally discouraged females from competing in sports.
 By 1940, Helen had earned her masters degree in physical education from Penn State.
 She also did post-doctoral work at Indiana University and New York University.